‘Hamilton’ leads nominations for UK stage Olivier Awards

-Inspired by the Time’s Up movement against sexual harassment and abuse, several leading actresses will bring guests from feminist groups and anti-domestic violence organizations to Sunday’s ceremony at London’s Royal Albert Hall.
+Inspired by the Time’s Up movement against sexual harassment and abuse, several leading actresses will bring guests from feminist groups and organizations working against domestic violence to the ceremony at London’s Royal Albert Hall.

-Lin-Manuel Miranda’s musical about U.S. founding father Alexander Hamilton is nominated in a record 13 categories, including best new musical.
+Lin-Manuel Miranda’s musical about U.S. founding father Alexander Hamilton, which opened in London in December, is nominated in a record 13 categories, including best new musical.
 Jamael Westman, in the title role, and Giles Terera as Aaron Burr are both nominated for best actor in a musical.

-Other contenders in acting categories include Bryan Cranston for “Network,” Andrew Garfield for “Angels in America” and Imelda Staunton, nominated for both “Follies” and “Who’s Afraid of Virginia Woolf.”
+“Hamilton” could break the awards’ record haul of nine trophies, won last year by “Harry Potter and the Cursed Child.”

 Most Read Nation & World Stories